Analyzing quantum gravity spillover in the semiclassical regime: Observables in the model with Brown-Kucha r dust

-Therefore, in this case, the effective geometry approach is well-justified as the semiclassical expression completely captures the quantum gravity effects.
-The expectation value of the Hubble parameter is plotted in Fig. \ref{HP}.
 The Hubble parameter $\overline{\mathbb{H}}(\tau)$ has a global maximum at $\tau=\lambda/2$ and a global minimum at $\tau=-\lambda/2$.
 At the point of classical singularity, the Hubble parameter vanishes, and the quantum effects regularize the divergent classical Hubble parameter, thereby representing the bouncing universe.
 Early on in the collapsing branch, the Hubble parameter decreases and follows the classical behavior.
 As the system approaches $\tau=-\lambda/2$, the quantum effects kick in, and it deviates from the classical trajectory with the Hubble parameter acquiring a minimum at $\tau=-\lambda/2$.
-Thereon, the Hubble parameter starts increasing, vanishes at $\tau=0$, and just before $\tau=\lambda/2$, it again turns around and acquire a maximum at $\tau=\lambda/2$ then starts decreasing and follow the classical behavior for the late time in the expanding branch.
+Thereon, the Hubble parameter starts increasing, vanishes at $\tau=0$, and just before $\tau=\lambda/2$, it again turns around and acquires a maximum at $\tau=\lambda/2$ then starts decreasing and follows the classical behavior for the late time in the expanding branch.

 The differential operators corresponding to the square of the Hubble parameter operator are again the same for both ordering choices in \eqref{HPO}.